 None of these may be fitted with micro-hole in lenses, or similar devices, nor may they be marked in any way that can assist in aiming.

 The spectacle glass of the non-sighting eye may be fully covered or taped, or an eye patch may be used.

-In 3D Rounds none of the above is permitted to have any kind of range finding.
+None of the above is permitted to have any kind of range finding.